tableau/webhooks-docs/README.md

 - When a server that has been sent a webhook request does not reply with a success code, the webhook will retry the request three times with diminishing frequency.

-- For successfully received requests, Tableau webhooks expect a HTTP response status code of `200`, `201`, or `202`.
-Other `200` responses are not currently supported.
+- For successfully received requests, Tableau webhooks expect a HTTP response status code in the `2xx` range.